Interest rates

 Bank of England rate change

-From 13 May 2024, the Chase saver rate will be tied to the Bank of England base rate.
-This means 5 business days after the Bank of England base rate changes, the AER of your saver will also change to 1.15% below theirs.
-You can find the Bank of England rate here (Opens in new window)
+The Chase saver rate is tied to the Bank of England base rate.
+This means that 5 business days after the Bank of England base rate changes, the Annual Equivalent Rate (AER) of our saver will also change to 1.25% below theirs.
+For example, if the new Bank of England rate is 4.25%, we’ll subtract 1.25%, and the AER of our saver will change to 3.00%.
+You can find the Bank of England rate here

-None of our other interest rates are tied to the Bank of England base rate, and we'll let you know if there are any changes in the future.
+None of our other interest rates are tied to the Bank of England base rate.
+We keep our interest rates under constant review and can change these for one of the reasons set out in our terms and conditions.
+We’ll let customers know if there are any changes to our rates in the future.

 Interest rates explained